Health and Wellness

 Visit the CDC for more details about the benefits.

-The COVID-19 vaccine: can reduce your risk of getting COVID-19, is a safer way to build protection and is an important tool to help stop the pandemic
+The COVID-19 vaccine can lower your risk of getting COVID-19 and is a safe way to build protection.

 More about the COVID-19 vaccine: